In this article, you can discover:

 Someone should never enter a guilty plea without having the opportunity to review all the evidence against them first.

 The Police Officer Who Pulled Me Over Didn’t Read Me My Miranda Rights During My Traffic Stop.
-Can I Get My DWI Case Dismissed?
+Can I Get My DWI Case In New jersey Dismissed?

 If you are arrested, one of the first things that will happen is that the arresting officer will read you your Miranda Rights.
 These rights are designed to protect you from self-incrimination and ensure that you have a fair trial.
 However, depending on the facts of your case, it is possible that your case may be dismissed.